Learn All About The Kitchen Sink

 The invention of Dupont Corian in 1967 began the popularity of solid surface countertops which made far more sink types and surfaces possible.
 Today there are more than a dozen common solid surface countertop materials and a similar number of choices for your kitchen sink.

 The most common types of kitchen sinks are drop-in, undermount, and farm sinks.
-Sinks can be single bowls, true double bowls and a combination of a large and a small bowl.
+Sinks can be single bowls, true double bowls a combination of a large and a small bowl.
 Common materials for sinks include: Stainless steel, copper, cast iron, fireclay, soapstone, composite granite and quartz, Swanstone, and acrylics like Corian.
 There are some advantages and disadvantages to these different sinks that should be considered when you embark on a kitchen renovation or build a new home.

 Single Bowl, Double Bowl, or Bowl and a Half Sink?

 Most kitchen designers agree that a true double bowl sink is the least practical of the three choices.
 Both double bowl sink bowls are smaller than a standard small single sink so while you do have two bowls neither will be comfortable using to clean large pots or trays.
 If you need two sinks the sensible choice is to make sure at least one bowl is 21 1/4″ wide.
 The smaller of the two sinks is usually reserved for the garbage disposal so that it is available if you have dishes in your primary bowl.
 Large single bowl sinks are more popular today than multi bowl sinks primarily because nearly everyone in the US has a dishwasher.
-Contrary to what many people believe modern dishwashers use far less water than washing dishes by hand and also use very little electricity especially if you don’t use the drying cycle.
+Contrary to what many people believe, modern dishwashers use far less water than washing dishes by hand and also use very little electricity especially if you don’t use the drying cycle.
 So having an extra large sink to scrub the large pots and pans that your dishwasher can’t get clean makes sense.

 Drop-In, Under Mount, Integrated, or Farm Style Sink?

 Drop in sinks only make sense if you have a laminate or tile countertop.
 Since Main Line Kitchen Design hasn’t had a customer select either type top in 5 years we will not go into drop in sinks in detail.
 Solid surface countertops such as stone, man made stone, acrylic, or concrete all use either an under mount sink, and integrated sink or a farm sink.
 These type sinks have no lip and so you can wipe spills right into your sink.
 Under mount sinks can be enameled, acrylic or metal.
 The most common under mount sink by far is a stainless steel under mount.
 These sinks will wear the best and require no maintenance.
 If you are choosing a stainless under mount sink a 16 gauge sink is the best choice.
-16 gauge is thicker than the more common 18 gauge.
-Never use any gauge higher than 18.
+16 gauge is thicker than the more common 18 gauge, never use any gauge higher than 18.

-Farm also called apron sinks have become very popular and can be quite beautiful.
-There are some disadvantages to farm sinks though that need to be considered.
+Farm sinks also called apron sinks have become very popular and can be quite beautiful.
+There are some disadvantages to farm sinks that need to be considered.
 One common issue is that water tends to drip down the front of an apron sink and can ruin the finish on the top of the cabinet doors below the apron.
 Painted cabinet finishes are especially susceptible to water damage so wipe up drips immediately.

 Farm sinks are difficult for some contractors to install.
 All farm sinks are custom installed on site and require your contractor to build a cradle inside the sink cabinet to support the sink, and to cut the sink cabinet to size.
 In some less expensive cabinet lines the sink cabinet needs to be built from parts.
 Make sure your contractor is aware of his responsibilities and is capable of installing a farm sink.